threerings/monotouch-bindings/Applifier/README.md

 Building
 ========

+To build ApplifierWrapper, run make applifier-mobile in this directory, then open the project in XCode.
+There is an included build checked in at ApplifierWrapper/Products/ApplifierWrapperBundle.framework.

 Run `make' in the binding directory to build Applifier.dll.
+This does not require a fresh build of the wrapper framework.

 Sample
 ======